Launch effective campaigns that grow your revenue and demonstrate value with this customizable theatre marketing plan template.

-One of the most overlooked and effective ways for arts organisations to build revenue is by maximizing ways for existing patrons to spend more money.
-Adding online upsells that let committed patrons deepen their experience is a great way to maximise revenue through secondary spend before show day.
+One of the most overlooked and effective ways for arts organizations to build revenue is by maximizing ways for existing patrons to spend more money.
+Adding online upsells that let committed patrons deepen their experience is a great way to maximize revenue through secondary spend before show day.
 Think about offering:

 - Food and drinks

 - Package offers (meal deals, drink vouchers)

 - Pre- and post-show events (talkbacks, workshops, celebrations)

 These opportunities tie back directly to the way you’re making use of your data.
 By identifying and understanding your patrons’ behavior, you can harness marketing segmentation to provide the right upsell to the right person in a way that will genuinely enhance their experience.